-Mrs Bragg works during the day in the house, ensuring everything is spotlessly clean and tidy when the boarders arrive back from school.
+Mrs Bragg works three days a week, during the school day, in the house, ensuring everything is spotlessly clean and tidy when the boarders arrive back from school.
+She is a beacon of light who always has a smile on her face.
+She helps to care of any ill boarders during the day and is an approachable maternal figure in the house.